JetBrains/jpa-buddy-documentation/faq/faq.md

 ## Does JPA Buddy collect any personal information from users?

-No, JPA Buddy does not collect any personal information, either about the features you use or your database model, or any other information.
-The only way the JPA Buddy team can obtain personal information about you is with your permission when you send an error report.
+No, JPA Buddy does not collect any personal information, such as details about the features you use or your database model.
+The only way the JPA Buddy team can obtain personal information about you is if you grant permission by sending an error report.

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/OkFBn4s-218" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>